 Pfft, a whole guide on choosing the right guinea pig water bottle?
 Well, ignore us at your own peril.
 A good water bottle is absolutely paramount to the health and hydration of your guinea pig.
-So, it’s of the utmost importance that you select one that a) doesn’t leak and b) your guinea pig can’t chew to pieces.
-Trust us, friends, choosing the right water bottle is easier said than done.
+So, it’s of the utmost importance that you select the best Guinea Pig water bottle for your pet.

 However, fear not.
 We have put together a comprehensive guide to finding the best one for your guinea pig.
 Even if they can chew for England.